 |Software||Room EQ Wizard|

-Tonality: Overall, the ASUS ROG Delta S is a pleasant sounding gaming headset with an obvious emphasis around the bass to the midrange area.
+Overall, the ASUS ROG Delta S is a mostly pleasant sounding gaming headset with an obvious emphasis around the bass to the midrange area.
 There’s this shelf between 50Hz and 1.3KHz that made it sound unnatural followed by a recess towards the upper midranges.
 This plays well with the peaks at the at upper mids and the treble region though – providing a more laidback listening experience.
+Notice the channel balance – or lack there of.
+This indicates a weak spatial performance.

-Bass: Follows the target until 50Hz but goes into a shelf that gave it extra warmth.
+Bass: Has good sub bass extension but goes into a shelf that gave it extra warmth.
 Possibly the best range this headset got – despite the sever lack of punch.

 Mids: The shelf overpowered this area with the dip around 1-2KHz giving it a more laidback listening experience.
 I wouldn’t mind this had ASUS decided to tune the headset without the shelf extending to the midrange proper.
 Hurts clarity and timbre by a good bit.
 This could be nasal depending on some vocalists.